nidhi-ks/Flink-demo-for-Financial-Services/FlinkSQL.md

     window_start,
     window_end;
 ```
+This SQL statement inserts aggregated trade data into the broker_trade_volume table.
+It selects the window_start, window_end, userid, and computes the total number of shares and total amount traded over 10-minute time windows, grouping the results by userid and the defined time windows

 ## 7. Pushing Data into MongoDB via Mongo Atlas Sink Connector

+For demonstration purposes, we have selected MongoDB Atlas as the data sink.
+However, you can choose from any of the fully managed connectors available in Confluent.

 ### Setting Up MongoDB Atlas Sink Connector